assemblymade/meta/app/views/guides_groups/platform.md

 <a href="#bounties">Bounties</a> aren't the only way to earn app coins on
 Assembly.
 There are a few other ways to earn ownership in a product.

-* Found a product.
+* Create a product.
 You can allocate yourself coins in products you create or migrate to Assembly.

 * Receive a tip.
 Users can tip each other app coins that they already own.